 Rep. John Conyers Jr.: Conyers, a Michigan Democrat, resigned from the House the same week as Franks and Franken, after allegations from eight women that, in a span of two decades, he behaved inappropriately or made sexual advances.

 Conyers denied the allegations, but House Democratic leadership, after initially defending him, succeeded in pushing out the 88-year-old lawmaker, one of the longest-serving in either party.

 Rep. Joe Barton: The Texas Republican announced at the end of November that he would retire in 2018 after a nude photo of him circulated on the Internet.
-The photo, it turned out, revealed a secret relationship with a woman.
+The publication of the photo, it turned out, revealed a secret relationship with a woman.
 Barton was separated but still legally married when his consensual relationship with the woman began.

-But Barton's story parallels the allegations of others on the list in one key way: He is accused of using his power as a member of Congress to investigate the woman for sharing the photo of him.
+But Barton's story parallels the allegations against others on the list in one key way: He is accused of using his power as a member of Congress to investigate the woman for sharing the photo of him.